rpg2014/iron-spider-3.0/README.md

 * This server + client will replicate iron-spider-2.0.
 Some changes will need to be made to fit the serverless platform better like probably removing the task runner
 * auth lambda to authorize from cognito, or figure out how to do it automagically

+## How to deploy
+how do i deploy this shit?